×

 Derek Rishmawy

-Derek Rishmawy is the Reformed University Fellowship (RUF) campus minister at University of California Irvine and a PhD candidate at Trinity Evangelical Divinity School.
+Derek Rishmawy (PhD, Trinity Evangelical Divinity School) is the Reformed University Fellowship (RUF) campus minister at University of California Irvine.
 He cohosts the Mere Fidelity podcast.
-You can follow him on Twitter or read more at his blog.
+You can follow him on X or read more at his blog.

 Glen Scrivener

 Glen Scrivener is an ordained Church of England minister and evangelist who preaches Christ through writing, speaking, and online media.
 He directs the evangelistic ministry Speak Life.
 Glen is originally from Australia and now he and his wife, Emma, live with their two children in England.
 They belong to All Souls Eastbourne.
-He is the author of several books, including The Air We Breathe: How We All Came to Believe in Freedom, Kindness, Progress, and Equality (The Good Book Company, 2022) and 3-2-1: The Story of God, the World, and You (10Publishing, 2014).
+He is the author of several books, including The Air We Breathe: How We All Came to Believe in Freedom, Kindness, Progress, and Equality and 3-2-1: The Story of God, the World, and You.

 Daniel Strange

-Daniel Strange is director of Crosslands Forum and the vice president of The Southgate Fellowship.
-He is a fellow of The Keller Center for Cultural Apologetics and is the author of Their Rock Is Not Like Our Rock: A Theology of Religions (Zondervan, 2015), Plugged In (The Good Book Company, 2019), and Making Faith Magnetic (The Good Book Company, 2021).
-He is a contributing editor for Themelios and an elder of Hope Community Church, Gateshead, U.K., which is part of the Fellowship of Evangelical Churches (FIEC).
+Daniel Strange is director of Crosslands Forum, vice president of The Southgate Fellowship, and in theological leadership at The London Project (City to City).
+He is a fellow of The Keller Center for Cultural Apologetics and is the author of Their Rock Is Not like Our Rock, Plugged In, and Making Faith Magnetic.
+He is a contributing editor for Themelios and an elder of Hope Community Church, Gateshead, United Kingdom, which is part of the Fellowship of Evangelical Churches (FIEC).

 N. Gray Sutanto

-N. Gray Sutanto (PhD, University of Edinburgh) is assistant professor of systematic theology at Reformed Theological Seminary in Washington, DC.
-He is the author of God and Knowledge (Bloomsbury, 2020), coauthor of Neo-Calvinism: A Theological Introduction (Lexham, 2023), cotranslator of Herman Bavinck’s Christian Worldview (Crossway, 2019), and coeditor of Handbook to Neo-Calvinism (T&T Clark, 2024).
-Gray is married to Indita and they have a daughter.
-He is an ordained minister in the International Presbyterian Church.
-You can follow him on Twitter.
+N. Gray Sutanto (PhD, University of Edinburgh) is associate professor of systematic theology at Reformed Theological Seminary in Washington, DC.
+He is the author of A Sense of the Divine, coauthor of Neo-Calvinism: A Theological Introduction, cotranslator of Herman Bavinck’s Christian Worldview, and coeditor of Handbook to Neo-Calvinism.
+Gray is married to Indita, and they have a daughter.
+He’s an ordained minister in the International Presbyterian Church.
+You can follow him on X.

 Bob Thune